 In 1992, the first Internet Browser was truly born.
 This is important because before then, the Internet was a jumble of information, and the Browser is what made access to the information far easier, and therefore, promoted use of the service.
 Back then, it was called Netscape and some of its DNA can be found in today's modern Firefox.
 Mostly Internet was accessed through dial-up phone lines and was extremely slow.
 There are still over two million people in the states using dial-up Internet.

 1992 arrived and a law was passed, allowing commercial use of the Internet in the USA – before that, it was information sharing only… no products, no charging, etc. Now that people could make money off the Internet, it was going to explode!
 It took only two years for the concept of online shopping to materialize and in 1994, while South Africa was being liberated, Pizza was the first thing ever purchased on the Internet!

 With that said, I have also read reports that as far back as 1972, some students from Stanford University in California (where I will be next month) did the first online transaction ever, by using the Arpanet (Advanced Research Projects Agency Network) account at their artificial intelligence lab and sold a tiny amount of marijuana.

-Between the 1990s to early 2000s we have had what we called Web 1.0 – the product of all of the above.
-Allowing emails, e-commerce, websites, online shopping, online forums, blogs and e-chatting.
-Over the period between 1997 to 2001 we had a boom of .com companies.
+Between the 1990s to early 2000s we have had what we called Web 1.0 – the product of all of the above, allowing emails, e-commerce, websites, online shopping, online forums, blogs and e-chatting.
+Over the period of 1997 to 2001 we had a boom of .com companies.